 Do you require a deposit?

 To secure your shoot time, I require a 50% non-refundable retainer on all standard sessions and $100.00 retainer on all event sessions.
+If you are utilizing a payment plan, I require 20% to begin your plan.
 This ensures that your date and time will be held and no one else may schedule that time frame.